nutriverse/mwana/README.md

 - It performs, as well, plausibility checks on MUAC data.
-For this, `mwana` integrates recent advances in using MUAC-for-age z-score (MFAZ) for auditing the plausibility of MUAC data.
-In this way, when the variable age is available: `mwana` performs plausibility checks similar to those in WFHZ, however with few differences in the scoring.
+For this, `mwana` integrates recent advances in using MUAC-for-age z-score (MFAZ) for assessing the plausibility and the acceptability of MUAC data.
+In this way, when the variable age is available: `mwana` performs plausibility checks similar to those in WFHZ, with a few differences in the scoring criteria for flagged data.
 Otherwise, when the variables age is missing, a similar test suit used in the current version of ENA is performed.
 Read details here.

 #### A useful workflow for plausibility check using `mwana`